+a.
 What path did the light follow to reach the wall?
-You can find it by trial and error-by trying to block the light with a small piece of paper at several locations along its path to the wall.
+You can find it by trial and error - by trying to block the light with a small piece of paper at several locations along its path to the wall, or by using the water spray bottle.

+b.
 What can you say about the path of the light from the laser to the wall?
-Represent that light path by a long arrow, called a ray.
+Represent that light path by a long line with an arrow, called a ray.
 A ray is not real; it is just a way to show the direction that light is traveling.
-Why and the house of light it alf had Why can't you see the beam of light itself but you can see the bright spot on the wall or on a piece of paper that intersects with the beam?
-Write possible explanations.